Lighting 101: Balancing Flash and Ambient, Pt 1

 1. Get a full ambient exposure.

-2. Drop it down to create some "drama."
+2. Drop the exposure down to create a little "drama."
 How much, is up to you.

 3. Bring your subject back up to full exposure by adding flash.